openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/generics.rst

         }
     }

-To use type Stack, the type argument must be specified for each type parameter:
+To use type *Stack*, the type argument must be specified for each type
+parameter:

 .. code-block:: typescript

     let s = new Stack<string>
     s.push("hello")

-The compiler ensures type safety while working with generic types and functions.
+The compiler ensures type safety while working with generic types and functions:
-See the example below:

 .. code-block:: typescript